 Possible enterprise-specific risk of excessive leverage is addressed through Pillar 2 requirements as well as the Pillar 2 guidance.
 EBK has no enterprise-specific requirements for excessive leverage through Pillar 2, nor is any Pillar 2 guidance considered necessary in relation to excessive leverage.
 This is because the company considers internal targets for core tier 1 and tier 2 capital adequate for compliance with the regulatory requirement for the leverage ratio.

-EBK has estimated its future leverage ratio on the basis of the FSA's calculation method, and fulfils the specified requirement of three per cent with a good margin.
+EBK has estimated its future leverage ratio based on the FSA's calculation method and fulfils the specified requirement of 3 per cent with a good margin.

 5. STRATEGIC AND BUSINESS RISK